giovanniboscu/continuous-section-field/technical-white-paper/00_overview.md

 the **explicit, continuous, and reproducible definition of cross-section geometry and properties along the member axis**, independent of the numerical solver used for global analysis.

 CSF does **not** aim to introduce new mechanical theories.
-Its contribution lies in providing a **methodological and software framework** that allows engineers to describe complex, longitudinally varying members in a transparent and solver-agnostic way.

 ---